Paterson Project

 Magnus (E45/5520)

-At the Magnus tenement, located within 600m of the Nifty Operations waste dumps and extending about 20km to the north, a new conceptual copper target named “Europe” has been identified.
+At the Magnus tenement, located within 600m of the Nifty Operations waste dumps and extending about 20km to the north, a conceptual copper target named “Europe” has been identified from work by previous explorers.

 The Europe target is located in the core and on the flanks of a large northwest-trending fold structure interpreted from ground and airborne electromagnetic surveys and drill data and has the potential for the formation of copper sulphides analogous to the style and setting of mineralisation at the Nifty deposit.
 The target was developed by previous explorers as an extension to their Citadel prospect, with seven drill holes located within the Magnus tenement proposed to test the target.
-Despite multiple programs proposed from 2007, the target remains untested and is therefore considered ready to drill.
+Despite multiple programs proposed from 2007, the target remains untested and is therefore considered ready to drill (refer ASX announcement 18 October 2022).

 Europe target on VTEM conductivity image.